 To qualify for student employment, students must be a minimum of half-time status, maintain a cumulative GPA of 2.0, and be a U.S. citizen, permanent resident, or eligible non-citizen.

-Students earn minimum wage at $7.25/hour.
+Students earn minimum wage at $8.00/hour.
 Hours worked = hours paid.
 There is no compensation for sick, vacation, or snow days.
-Students can either receive a bi-weekly paycheck or enroll in Direct Deposit by filling out the Direct Deposit form and turning it into the Payroll Office.
+Students can either receive a bi-weekly paycheck or request Direct Deposit.

 New Student Information